kea1225/kea1225/aws/hands-on/10_12_2021_IAM/IAM.md

 - create a group

-- anatomy of the policy and attaching policy to identities.
+- anatomy of the policy and attaching policy to the identities.

 - make troubleshooting about credentials

-- create role and attach to EC2
+- create role and attach it to EC2

 ## Outline